tomasz-rosiek/upscan-verify/README.md

 [![Build Status](https://travis-ci.org/hmrc/upscan-verify.svg)](https://travis-ci.org/hmrc/upscan-verify) [ ![Download](https://api.bintray.com/packages/hmrc/releases/upscan-verify/images/download.svg) ](https://bintray.com/hmrc/releases/upscan-verify/_latestVersion)

+# Service configuration

+Here is the list of service's configuration properties:

+- *aws.useContainerCredentials* - if true, the service will use credentials of hosting EC2 instance to access SQS and SNS (default setting: false)
+- *aws.accessKeyId* - AWS key id, not needed when using credentials of hosting EC2 instance
+- *aws.secretAccessKey* - AWS secret key, not needed when using credentials of hosting EC2 instance
+- *aws.sessionToken* - AWS session token, needed only when service is running locally and uses MFA authentication.
+Proper value of the token is set automatically when using aws-profile script
+- *aws.sqs.queue.inbound - address of SQS queue that contains notifications regarding uploads of files to inbound bucket
+- *aws.s3.region* - AWS region on which outbound AWS bucket is located (default value is *eu-west-2*)
+- *aws.s3.bucket.outbound* - name of the outbound AWS S3 bucket, this bucket will be used to store clean files
+- *aws.sqs.retry.interval* - retry period between failed attempts to poll messages from inbound SQS queue

 # Running locally

 The service relies heavily on AWS infrastructure so that it cannot be run entirely locally.